 Below the dermal layers, at the level of the muscular substratum, cosmetic acupuncture has shown results as a therapy for the improvement of facial elasticity through its demonstrated restorative effects on resting muscle tone.11

 In any review of the physiological mechanisms involved in producing the effects of facial cosmetic acupuncture, the role of general body acupuncture, which almost always accompanies the cosmetic portion of treatment, must also be taken into consideration.
-This is because results intimately depend upon the state of a complex physiological network that involves the whole body and with its known effects on the endocrine, vascular, nervous, immune and digestive systems,12 body acupuncture can be assumed to play a powerful supportive role in the achievement of therapeutic outcomes.
+This is because results intimately depend upon the function of a complex physiological network that involves the whole body and with its known effects on the endocrine, vascular, nervous, immune and digestive systems,12 body acupuncture can be assumed to play a powerful supportive role in the achievement of therapeutic results.

 According to an evaluative study undertaken in China: